yoonsery/Drawing_App/README.md

 ## Features
 User are able to
 - change a size of brush
-- change a color manually or automatically
+- change brush color manually or automatically
 - delete whole painting

 ## What I Learn